 We relied on, and we continue to collaborate with, the leadership of the General Board of Global Ministries, the General Board of Church and Society, United Methodist Women, representatives of several annual conference task forces, and other groups and individuals within The United Methodist Church interested in these topics.

 Outside the Church, we relied on, and we continue to collaborate with, several of our investment managers with ESG expertise.
 We also talked with a number of collaborative investor initiatives including faith-based members of the Interfaith Center for Corporate Responsibility (ICCR); Ceres (a leading non-profit advocate for more sustainable environmental practices); the staff and signatories to the UN Principles for Responsible Investment (PRI); and many secular sustainable investment leaders.
 We carefully researched and analyzed information from notable non-government organizations.
 Those devoted to promoting human rights included Human Rights Watch, the Business and Human Rights Resource Centre; Amnesty International; the Robert F. Kennedy Center for Justice and Human Rights; and the Carter Center.
 Organizations focused on climate change included the World Resources Institute and The Carbon Tracker Initiative.

-4) Are these guidelines necessary for prudent investment management of participant and UMC-affiliated institutional funds?
+4) Are these guidelines necessary for prudent investment management of funds?
 Is it possible they could hurt performance since their application results in limiting the number of stocks Wespath can hold?